BaslealAkliluNeymar/alx-low_level_programminggg/README.md

-this is my read me
+this is a more malloc free readme